Sign in →

 Interpretation

-Evaluation and categorization of variants is performed using the most recent published American College of Medical Genetics and Genomics recommendations as a guideline.(5) Variants are classified based on known, predicted, or possible pathogenicity and reported with interpretive comments detailing their potential or known significance.
+All detected variants are evaluated using the American College of Medical Genetics and Genomics (ACMG) recommendations as guidance, together with expertise in pharmacogenomics.(5) Variants are classified based on known, predicted, or possible pathogenicity and reported with interpretive comments detailing their potential or known significance.
+Additionally, variant functional status and activity score are assigned using the most recent published Clinical Pharmacogenetics Implementation Consortium (CPIC) recommendations as guidance.(1) Variants classified as benign or likely benign and expected to result in normal activity are not reported.

 For additional information regarding pharmacogenomic genes and their associated drugs, see the Pharmacogenomic Association Tables.
 This resource also includes information regarding enzyme inhibitors and inducers, as well as potential alternate drug choices.